Cameroon

 The civilians also face a threat from Boko Haram, the radical Islamist, paramilitary group which operates in Niger, Northern Nigeria, Chad, Mali, and northern Cameroon, whose anti-Western and Jihadist agenda has disproportionately targeted schools, teachers, and students.
 The security forces that respond to the extremist group have also been accused of human rights violations, the violence has resulted in the closure of over 60 schools in the Far-north region.

 Other factors that result in restricted academic freedom include a centralization of the education system where all curriculum, budget, employment, education, and disciplinary policy decisions are made entirely by the Ministry of Education.
 Widespread corruption has led to appointments based on nepotism.
 The state also has a long history of arbitrary arrests and detentions, which has led educators to self-censor.
 In September 2021, Fridolin Nke, a philosophy professor was detained for publishing a book criticizing the government.
 Soon after Nke reported being tortured in custody, he was released.
-State security also functions on university campuses and reports on any academics who criticize the government.
+Another academic that was similarly persecuted was Professor Patrice Nganang, who was detained for 20 days by Cameroonian authorities during a visit in December 2017 for social media posts criticizing President Paul Biya.
+State security also functions on university campuses and reports on any academics who criticize the government or engage in political subjects in class.
+One example is the case of law professor Felix Nkongho Agbor Balla, who was fired from University of Buea following the request of the then-Minister of Education for his suspension.
+The reason for the minister’s request and the eventual termination of his contract was that he allegedly exposed his students to political content, due to the question he posed in a written exam about the Anglophone Crisis.
 Additionally, in some cases Cameroonian scholars are restricted from traveling abroad by arbitrary confiscation or nullification of their passports.
+But in some cases, even going abroad does not guarantee academic freedom for Cameroonian academics.
+On January 5, 2018, six Cameroonian scholars working in Nigeria were abducted and taken to Cameroon where they were condemned to life in prison under sedition charges.

 Gender and sexual minorities are at increased risk in Cameroon, which compromises the security and equity in civil society and education.
 Same-sex conduct has been criminalized in Cameroon since 1972 but crackdowns have escalated since 2020.
 The criminalization of homosexuality has not only led to an informal ban on LGBTQ+ research but has also condoned violence against sexual and non-conforming minorities.
 In March 2022, a mob attacked a teacher on the suspicion of homosexuality in the city of Buea.
 In addition to arresting and subsequently releasing the attackers, the authorities also detained the teacher arbitrarily on the suspicion of homosexuality.